Silk-GUI/Silk/docs/dev/readme.md

-title: Dev Docs
-layout: page
----

 This guide will help you create an app for Silk GUI.

 Currently, there are two ways to create an app in Silk

-- the old fork framework.
-Apps have an app.json
+- The old fork framework.
+Apps have an app.json and follow a certain structure.
-- the new app loader which is compatible with electron.
-Apps have a package.json
+- The new app loader which is compatible with electron.
+Apps have a package.json.

 The fork framework will be removed after all core apps have been migrated, so this guide will cover the app framework.